GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare text data.md

 | audio transcription | transcription | digitisation, transcription | reformat to .txt |
 {:.table .table-bordered}

-{% capture text %}
+### Text as data - how to clean

+No preparation tool will create perfect text.
+Errors will be generated in the transcription or conversion processes.
+You may need to manually review and clean the text, correcting typographical generated from scanned images of pages, misinterpretations of spoken words, and other transcription errors.
+Some programs are available to automate some cleaning processes such as Python, read about how to do this [from machinelearningmastery.com](https://machinelearningmastery.com/clean-text-machine-learning-python/).
+Some processing and analysis tools enable you to clean the text prior to analysis, such as Voyant tools.
+More on this in the next lesson.

+### Text as data - how to format

-Note: All text documents need to be formatted for machine readability.
-Machine readability means consistency of fonts, clear text, the removal of punctuation and white space and all other formatting or macros.
+All text documents need to be formatted for machine readability by software programs or code.

-`.txt`  is the best format as it is non-proprietary & used in text analysis tools.
+- `.txt` : is the best format as it is non-proprietary & used in text analysis tools.
+- `.csv` : is the best format for structured text data in spreadsheets and can be read by tools such as Nvivo
-`.pdf`  OCR processed format is accepted by some analysis tools.{% endcapture %}
+- `.pdf` : that has been OCR processed (not just an image, the text can be read by the software) is accepted by some analysis tools.
-{% include alert.md text=text color="info" %}

 ### Tools to prepare text